stealth/tensor-pwn/README.md

 *you* do expect that, this repo might not be for you but it is still considered fun for me since I quite know how data is handled in scientific environments.

-If folks are using models to be loaded on drones, you can pop drones! :)

 I was pointed to [a link](https://splint.gitbook.io/cyberblog/security-research/tensorflow-remote-code-execution-with-malicious-model) so